Binghamton University: University Union

 The University Union is divided into two sections, sometimes referred to as the old Union and the new Union, sometimes referred to as Union East and West respectively, yet called "University Union (UU)" and "University Union West (UUW)" by the university itself.
 The Union houses many student organizations, a food co-op, The MarketPlace food court, a number of meeting spaces, many new classrooms, the University Bookstore and a branch of Visions Federal Credit Union.

 On August 23, 2013, President Barack Obama hosted a town hall meeting in the University Union to discuss college affordability with students, faculty, and staff at Binghamton University.

 Events Center

-The Events Center is one of the area's largest venue for athletics, concerts, fairs and more.
+The Events Center is one of the area's largest venues for athletics, concerts, fairs and more.
 Home court to the Binghamton Bearcats basketball teams, the facility seats about 5,300 people for games.
 For concerts, Commencement and other larger events, the Events Center can hold up to 8,000 people.
 Home site for the America East Conference Men's Basketball Championships in 2005, 2006, and 2008, the court hosted the women's championships in 2007 and 2015.
-It's also held intercollegiate indoor track meets, tennis matches and wrestling matches, as well as opening and closing ceremonies for the Empire State Games.
-Its construction cost $33.1M and it opened in 2004.